mikejoyceio/foundation-gulp-boilerplate/README.md

 ## The Build

-[Gulp](https://gulpjs.com/) and takes care of a number of common frontend tasks.
+[Gulp](https://gulpjs.com/) takes care of a number of common frontend tasks.

 ###### Development